Parliamentary.ai

 Overview

-This bill proposes to introduce roadside drug testing in England and Wales.
-It amends existing road traffic legislation to allow for preliminary drug tests at the roadside and increases penalties for drug-driving offences.
+This bill aims to introduce roadside drug testing in England and Wales.
+It amends existing road traffic legislation to allow for preliminary drug testing and increases driving bans for drug-related offences.

 Description